Have you heard of Korean Concepts?

 It may be a little difficult to explain 정 (jeong); you’d have to experience it for yourself.
 But often, it presents itself as a desire to do something for someone and then do so.
 It may be a grandmother smothering her grandchildren with food and treats, or it may be a friend crafting an incredible gift, or it may be something entirely else.

 It can also happen simply in the form of taking care of someone, such as ensuring they are dressed warmly enough or have had enough water that day.
 You catch the drift.
-It’s simple hospitality in essence, but people in Korea seem to take this hospitality to another level in comparison to other cultures, even its neighboring ones.
+It’s simple hospitality in essence, but people in South Korea seem to take this hospitality to another level in comparison to other cultures, even its neighboring ones.

 눈치 (nunchi), “Art of understanding”

-It’s something that is present in just about any social setting one walks into, and even small kids are familiar with this.
+It’s present in just about any social setting one walks into, and even small kids are familiar with this.
 Having a high level of 눈치 (nunchi) is not only a great asset for any given social situation, but it can help you become more successful in handling all the other key concepts as well.